Suspect in California officer's shooting death is captured

 SAN FRANCISCO (AP) — A suspected drunk driver accused of fatally shooting the California police officer who pulled him over was captured Friday as he tried to flee back to Mexico, where he lived before illegally crossing into the U.S., authorities said.

-The sheriff whose agency was leading the investigation blamed California's sanctuary law for preventing local authorities from reporting Perez Arriaga to federal immigration officials for previous arrests.
+The sheriff whose agency was leading the investigation blamed California's sanctuary law for preventing local authorities from reporting Gustavo Perez Arriaga to federal immigration officials for previous arrests.
 If the suspect had been deported, he said, Cpl.
 Ronil Singh of the tiny Newman Police Department would still be alive.

 "We can't ignore the fact that this could have been preventable," Stanislaus County Sheriff Adam Christianson said, asking why the state was "providing sanctuary for criminals (and) gang members.
 It's a conversation we need to have."

+Following a statewide manhunt, Perez Arriaga was arrested on a murder warrant in a house near Bakersfield, about 200 miles (320 kilometers) southeast of the scene of the shooting.

+As a SWAT team was preparing to raid the house, Perez Arriaga came out with his hands up and surrendered.
+He was taken back to Stanislaus County in the slain officer's handcuffs, Kern County Sheriff Donny Youngblood said.

-Gustavo Perez Arriaga was arrested near Bakersfield, about 200 miles southeast of the scene of the shooting.
-He crossed the border in Arizona several years ago and had worked a variety of jobs as a laborer, including at several dairies.
+Perez Arriaga crossed the border in Arizona several years ago and had worked a variety of jobs as a laborer, including at several dairies.
 He also had two prior arrests for driving while intoxicated, Christianson said.

 The 33-year-old Mexico native had gang affiliations and multiple Facebook pages with different names, the sheriff said.

+Neither Gov. Jerry Brown, who signed the sanctuary law last year, nor Attorney General Xavier Becerra, who has defended it in court, immediately responded to a request for comment.
+Brown has said the law strikes a balance between protecting families while ensuring consequences for serious criminals.

+A federal judge upheld the law earlier this year in the face of a challenge from the Trump administration.

-Authorities also arrested the suspect's brother, 25-year-old Adrian Virgen, and a co-worker, 32-year-old Erik Razo Quiroz, who lied to police to try to protect him, Christianson said.
+Authorities also arrested five other people, including the suspect's brother, 25-year-old Adrian Virgen, and a co-worker, 32-year-old Erik Razo Quiroz, who lied to police to try to protect him, Christianson said, adding that both men were also in the country illegally.

-Christianson spoke at a news conference about making laws stricter as Singh's brother wept beside him.
+Christianson spoke at a news conference about the need to make laws stricter as Singh's brother wept beside him.

 Singh, also 33, was an immigrant too, arriving legally from his native Fiji to fulfill his dream of becoming a police officer, authorities said.
 He had a newborn son and joined the 12-officer Newman police force in 2011.